ratul1918/UIU-CGPA-CALCULATOR/README.md

-# 📊 CGPA Calculator - United International University (UIU)..
+# 📊 CGPA Calculator - United International University (UIU).

 A simple and user-friendly **CGPA Calculator** built using **Flutter** for students of **United International University (UIU)**.
 This app helps students to calculate their current CGPA and plan their academic progress effectively.